 At a news conference Friday, Gov. J.B.
 Pritzker said as a precautionary measure, the state will expand to two additional testing labs in central and southern Illinois in the coming week.

+The Illinois Department of Public Health launched a statewide hotline for the coronavirus, also known as COVID-19, “to answer any questions from the public or to report a suspected case,” Pritzker said.
+That number is 1 (800) 889-3931.
 On January 30, 2020, the International Health Regulations Emergency Committee of the World Health Organization declared the outbreak a “public health emergency of international concernexternal icon” (PHEIC).
 On January 31, 2020, Health and Human Services Secretary Alex M. Azar II declared a public health emergency (PHE) for the United States to aid the nation’s healthcare community in responding to COVID-19.